borisreitman/telegram-tk/README.md

 # Telegram Toolkit by Boris Reitman

-This tool is oriented to people who run channels on Telegram, and have a lot of users that they need to manage.
+This tool is designed for people who run their own channels on Telegram, and have a lot of users that they need to manage, paricularly cold outreach to many people in DMs.

 ## Setup